iiPythonx/xpp/README.md

 #### - **lwr**

-The `lwr` operator turns the string into all lowercase letters.
+The `lwr` operator turns the given string into all lowercase letters.

 Syntax: